Gerard Swope: Swope Plan

 In September 1931, Swope presented a proposal for recovery.
-Under Swope plan, the Federal Trade Commission would supervise trade associations established for each industry.
+Under the Swope plan, the Federal Trade Commission would supervise trade associations established for each industry.
 Trade associations would cover every company with at least 50 employees after three years.
 Associations would regulate output and set prices.
 Workers would receive life insurance, pensions, and unemployment insurance paid for in part by employers.
 The Chamber of Commerce and other conservative groups provided enthusiastic support.

 President Herbert Hoover, who strongly supported voluntary trade associations, denounced the plan for being compulsory, inefficient, and monopolistic.

 In an oral history interview, Leon H. Keyserling said the New Deal's National Industrial Recovery Act "started as a trade association act.
 The original draft of the act grew out of the so-called Gerard Swope plan for Recovery."
 When asked in November 1933 about an updated Swope Plan, President Roosevelt said, "Mr. Swope's plan is a very interesting theoretical suggestion in regard to some ultimate development of N.R.A."